İzmit: Name

-(similarly to İstanbul).
+(similar to Istanbul).
 Names used in English prior to official Turkish Latinization include Ismid, Iskimid, and Isnikmid.

 Geography

 The geographical location of İzmit is between 40°-41° N and 29°-31° E, surrounded by the Gulf of İzmit at south, Istanbul and the Sea of Marmara at west, the Black Sea at north, and Sakarya at east.

 The city is mostly built on hill slopes because of the cramped area, while flat plains surround the gulf, near the sea.
 This topographic structure divided the city into two parts.
 The first was created on flat plains, where the city center is located.
 The railway and highway networks pass from this area which is close to the Sea of Marmara.
 The second part was built on hills, with many historic houses from the Ottoman period in the old quarters.